Jonathan Hay (publicist): The Notorious B.I.G. estate / Sean 'Diddy' Combs partnership

+In June 2026, NBC News reported that the LAPD and LASD each presented a separate sexual assault investigation regarding Hay to the Los Angeles County District Attorney's Office.
+A representative for District Attorney Nathan Hochman stated, “We are reviewing the case.”

-Home Invasion
+Home invasion

-On April 20, 2017, Jonathan Hay was a victim in a home invasion where he was held at gunpoint as reported by the New York Daily News.
+On April 20, 2017, Jonathan Hay was a victim in a home invasion where he was held at gunpoint.
 Hay was bound by duct tape during the attack in the Mallard Crossing at St. Matthews apartment complex.

 WHAS-TV and WAVE (TV) reported that St. Matthews Police arrested Michael Brooks and Louis Simmons Jr. and they were charged with first degree robbery, two counts of kidnapping, possession of a handgun by a convicted felon, receiving stolen property, possession of drug paraphernalia and two counts fraudulent use of a credit card.
 Quantez Gibson was the third person arrested.
-Gibson was sentenced to prison at the Kentucky State Reformatory for the two offenses of "criminal facilitation kidnapping and robbery."
+Gibson was sentenced to prison at the Kentucky State Reformatory for the two offenses of "criminal facilitation kidnapping and robbery".

-House Invasion is a true crime documentary based on the violent home invasion incident that occurred while Hay was assisting hip-hop star Drake with a crisis management issue.
-Netflix star Joe Exotic announced on X (previously named Twitter) that he was an executive producer of Hay's docuseries.
-The soundtrack album for House Invasion came out in February 2024 and peaked at No. 1 on the Apple Music/iTunes Albums Chart in South Africa.

 Personal life

 Hay is a Leesburg, Florida native.
 He went to Waggener High School but switched to a private school system to play basketball at Christian Academy of Louisville.
 His uncle is a founding elder of Southeast Christian Church, one of the largest churches in the United States.
 The Daily Commercial reported that he is currently estranged from his adoptive family.
 Utilizing 23andMe and DMC of Run-DMC, he successfully located his birth parents and had his first meeting with his biological mother in February 2017.
 His mom died unexpectedly in February 2021.
 The media reported that Jonathan Hay and Adele were romantically involved after meeting in a recording studio in New York.
 Adele and Hay declined to comment on the dating speculation.
-According to Wired, he has dated a stripper.
 He currently lives in Brooklyn.